Urobotos/Sandworm/README.md

 Just like the initial installation, each update automatically backs up your entire `~/printer_data/config/` before applying any changes. <br><br>

 **❌ To uninstall Sandworm macros:** <br>
-To completely uninstall Sandworm from your printer and restore previous settings, run the following command in an SSH command line:
+To completely uninstall Sandworm from your printer and restore previous settings, run the following command in an SSH terminal:
 ```
 bash ~/Sandworm/uninstall.sh
 ```